yonatanmn/Cartiv/README.md

 The internals of this library are based on [reflux-core](https://github.com/reflux/refluxjs).
 This guarantees the stability of a mature framework with this new interface.
 I thank @spoike and the rest of the reflux community.

+Special thanks to [Yoni Levi](https://www.facebook.com/yonileelevy) for the logo's design

 Cartiv has began as a [mixin for reflux](https://github.com/yonatanmn/Super-Simple-Flux#reflux-state-mixin), that succeeded quite well.
 Later this was titled as a specification called [super simple flux](https://github.com/yonatanmn/Super-Simple-Flux).

 I've found out that Cartiv shares many ideas with [om](https://github.com/omcljs/om). great library, take a look.